ahmmosaad/Analysis-Projects/FinanceAnalysis/Readme.md

 A 38-month money data set that represents Income, Savings, and Expenses.
 In this project, I tried to analyze the patterns of these three aspects and follow their growth with time.

 ## TOOLS:
-- Power BI Check out the project file in BI format here:  [my link](money.pbix)
+- Power BI Check out the project file in BI format here:  [Dashboard](Money.pbix)

 ### What are the New skills I learned from this project?
 - How to make a dashboard with full color harmony.